 IOD-PLM is expected to be useful for flash arrays or clusters where the host or applications can redirect I/Os to devices in the deterministic mode, whenever possible.
-Let's take the read operation on a RAID-5 flash array as an example.
+Let us take the read operation on a RAID-5 flash array as an example.
 Here, an "unpredictable I/O" destined to a busy device can be reconstructed using the parity and the rest of the data blocks in the same stripe.
 The reconstruction is done by the "array's host" (e.g., software/hardware array controller).
-Suppose a stripe consists of 3 data chunks (B_0 , B_1 , B_2) and 1 parity chunk (P), if reading B_0 is unpredictable because device #0 is busy, B_0 can be reconstructed by reading the parity and other chunks within the stripe ($B_0=B_1\oplus B_2\oplus P$), with the hope that other devices (#1 to #3) are in the deterministic state.
+Suppose a stripe consists of three data chunks ( $B_0$ , $B_1$ , $B_2$ ) and one parity chunk (P); if reading $B_0$ is unpredictable because device #0 is busy, $B_0$ can be reconstructed by reading the parity and other chunks within the stripe ( $B_0 = B_1 \oplus B_2 \oplus P$ ), with the hope that other devices (#1 to #3) are in the deterministic state.
 This proactive reconstruction scheme is often referred to as "degraded reads" [10, 20-23], a popular concept used when parity computation is much faster than waiting.

-While degraded-reads seem to be straightforward and a natural fit for IOD-PLM, we discovered a number of shortcomings (detailed later) during our journey to exploit the interface for an always-deterministic flash array design.
+Although degraded reads seem to be straightforward and a natural fit for IOD-PLM, we discovered several shortcomings (detailed later) during our journey to exploit the interface for an always-deterministic flash array design.

-In this paper, we first pinpoint four limitations (and opportunities) to improve the IOD-PLM interface: (a) PLM is currently treated as a "best-effort" contract (the SSD can autonomously switch from deterministic to busy mode whenever it needs to); (b) the specification states that this interface can return much possible information of the device's PLM status but not many standards available on how the host should use them; (c) PLM is currently configured at a coarse-grained level (whole device or partition) not optimum for modern devices with high channellevel parallelism where some channels might be free from GC momentarily; (d) while PLM allows the host OS to "softly" control how long the device should be in (non)deterministic windows, there is no guideline on how long the windows should properly last.
+In this article, we first pinpoint four limitations (and opportunities) to improve the IOD-PLM interface: (1) PLM is currently treated as a "best-effort" contract (the SSD can autonomously switch from deterministic to busy mode whenever it needs to); (2) the specification states that this interface can return much possible information of the device's PLM status but not many standards available on how the host should use them; (3) PLM is currently configured at a coarse-grained level (whole device or partition) not optimum for modern devices with high channel-level parallelism where some channels might be free from GC momentarily; and (4) although PLM allows the host OS to "softly" control how long the device should be in (non)deterministic windows, there is no guideline on how long the windows should properly last.

-To this end, we introduce IODA2, an I/O deterministic flash array built on top of small but powerful extensions to the IOD-PLM interface.
+To this end, we introduce IODA, an I/O deterministic flash array built on top of small but powerful extensions to the IOD-PLM interface.